AlexSmall96/Smart-Work/README.md

 1. On Heroku.com, click Create New App.
 2. Select the appropriate region and choose a relevant name.
 3. Once the app is created, click on it in the dashboard and go to the deploy tab.
-4. Go to deployment methods, select GitHub.
+4. Go to deployment methods, and select GitHub.
 5. Search for the name of the repository and click connect.
-6. Go to the Manul Deploy section and click deploy main branch.
+6. Go to the Manual Deploy section and click deploy main branch.
-7. Wait for the build log to complete and click View App so view site.
+7. Wait for the build log to complete and click View App to view the site.
 ### Forking the Repository on GitHub
 1. On GitHub.com, navigate to the main page of the repository.
 2. In the top-right corner of the page, click Fork.